-Pursuant to the Gelhaus Offer Letter, Mr. Gelhaus was granted a stock option to acquire 85,000 shares of our common stock, in accordance with the Company's 2021 Plan, as amended, and related stock option agreements, which options will vest over four years subject to his continued service with us, with 25% of the shares vesting after one year and the remaining shares vesting in equal monthly installments over the following 36 months.
-Mr. Gelhaus' option is subject to acceleration in accordance with the terms of the 2021 Plan and the Severance Plan (as defined below), in which Mr. Gelhaus is a participant.
+Pursuant to the Gelhaus Offer Letter, Mr. Gelhaus was granted a stock option to acquire 85,000 shares of our common stock, in accordance with the Company's 2021 Plan, as amended, and related stock option agreements, which options were to vest over four years subject to his continued service with us, with 25% of the shares vesting after one year and the remaining shares vesting in equal monthly installments over the following 36 months (the "2021 Gelhaus Option").
+The 2021 Gelhaus Option was subject to acceleration in accordance with the terms of the 2021 Plan and the Executive